LaisvydasLT/lsf-cloud/README.md

 To build and install this plugin on your Jenkins:

-Run command `mvn clean install` in the `lsf-jenkins` folder.
+Run command `mvn clean install` in the `lsf-cloud` folder.

 Open your Jenkins, go to "Manage Jenkins"->"Manage Plugins"->"Advanced".

-Select the file `lsf-jenkins.hpi` (from the `lsf-jenkins/target folder`) in the "Upload Plugin" section and press "Upload".
+Select the file `lsf-cloud.hpi` (from the `lsf-cloud/target` folder) in the "Upload Plugin" section and press "Upload".
 The plugin should be installed on your Jenkins now.

 # How to use: